HLR/DomiKnowS/docs/OVERVIEW_USER.md

 ```

-Then we define sensors. initially sensors will read the properties from the reader.
+Step 4: Then we define sensors.
+Initially sensors will read the properties from the reader.
 ```python
 paragraph['paragraph_intext'] = ReaderSensor(keyword='paragraph_intext')
 paragraph['question_list'] = ReaderSensor(keyword='question_list')
 ...
 ```

-Then some others sensors will use this properties to calculate other properties. in the code below, the program uses the question_paragraph and the text property of the question to create token_ids and Mask by feeding the input to a RobertaTokenizer.
+Some sensors will use this properties to calculate other properties.
+In the code below, the program uses the question_paragraph and the text property of the question to create token_ids and Mask by feeding the input to a RobertaTokenizer.
 ```python
 question["token_ids", "Mask"] = JointSensor(para_quest_contains, "question_paragraph", 'text',forward=RobertaTokenizer())
 question[is_more] = FunctionalSensor("is_more_", forward=label_reader, label=True)
 ```
-The learner is a type of sensor. while it does use the properties of a concept to calculate a new property, it changes itself and improves its calculation.
+The learner is a type of sensor.
+While it does use the properties of a concept to calculate a new property, it changes itself and improves its calculation.
 ```python
 question["robert_emb"] = ModuleLearner("token_ids", "Mask", module=roberta_model)
 ```